Polyphia

-Polyphia is a primarily instrumental progressive rock band based in Plano, Texas, formed in 2010.
+Polyphia is an American rock band based in Plano, Texas, formed in 2010.
 The group consists of guitarists Tim Henson and Scott LePage, bassist Clay Gober, and drummer Clay Aeschliman.
-Initially rooted in a metal-focused sound in their early releases, the band's music evolved into a more progressive rock style in their later productions, combining electronic music and hip hop.
-Polyphia has released four studio albums, one live album, two EPs, and numerous singles.
+Rooted in a heavy metal sound in their early releases, the band's music evolved into a more progressive rock style in their later productions, combining elements of electronic and hip-hop music.
+Polyphia has released four studio albums, one live record, two EPs, and numerous singles.

 Their third album, New Levels New Devils, was their first to chart, reaching 61 on the Billboard 200.
 Their fourth album, Remember That You Will Die, released in October 2022, debuted at number 33.

 History

-Polyphia formed in 2010 and first achieved mainstream success after the guitar play-through of "Impassion", from their EP Inspire, went viral on YouTube.
+Polyphia formed in 2010.
+The name of the band comes from the word "polyphony", meaning music whose texture is defined by the interweaving of several melodic lines.
+Polyphia first achieved success after the guitar play-through of "Impassion", from their EP Inspire, went viral on YouTube.
 Since then, the band's popularity has grown and they have shared the stage with progressive metalcore artists such as Periphery, Between the Buried and Me, and August Burns Red.

-The name of the band comes from the word "polyphony", meaning music whose texture is defined by the interweaving of several melodic lines.

-They first began to experiment with incorporating pop, funk, and electronic elements into their music on their first full-length album, Muse, released in 2014.
-The album also featured other guitarists on several tracks, which the band has cited as a source of inspiration.
-The band was signed to Equal Vision Records after the album charted on the Billboard Top 100, which led to its reissue in 2015.
+The band's music originally fit into the metalcore genre and eventually shifted to a rock sound.
+They have experimented with more accessible mainstream genres such as pop, funk, and electronic on their first full-length album, Muse, released in 2014.
+The record also featured other guitarists on several tracks, which the band has cited as a source of inspiration.

-Their second album, Renaissance, released in 2016, continued in the band's fusion of pop, hip hop, and EDM elements.

-Polyphia released their third studio album, New Levels New Devils, on October 12, 2018.
+Polyphia was signed to Equal Vision Records after Muse charted on the Billboard Top 100, which led to its reissue in 2015.
+Their second album, Renaissance, released in 2016, maintained a fusion of pop, hip-hop, and EDM elements.
+The band released their third studio album, New Levels New Devils, in October 2018.

-In September 2022, they released the single "Ego Death", the fourth from their latest album, Remember That You Will Die.
+In September 2022, they issued the single "Ego Death", the fourth from their latest album, Remember That You Will Die.
 This was accompanied by a video, both of which feature guitar virtuoso Steve Vai.
-Remember That You Will Die was released on October 28, 2022, and also includes appearances by Sophia Black, Brasstracks, $NOT, and Chino Moreno.
+Remember That You Will Die was released in October 2022 and also includes appearances by Sophia Black, Brasstracks, $NOT, and Chino Moreno.
 In October 2022, Polyphia announced a 15-date European tour to support the record.

-Polyphia released their first live album, Live at the Factory in Deep Ellum, on November 24, 2023.
+The band published their first live album, Live at the Factory in Deep Ellum, on November 24, 2023.
 The 16-track album was recorded on April 14, during the Remember That You Will Die tour at the Factory in Dallas, Texas.

+In August 2026, they announced their fifth studio album, Be Not Afraid, scheduled for publication on October 23, 2026.
+This coincided with their release of the single Power in the Blood.